lanceberge/CUDA-Newton-Fractals/README.md

 make movie name=testName
 ```

-*Note*: This will keep all the default parameters (NRe, ReSpacing, etc.).
+*Note*: This will keep all the default parameters (xPixels, xRange, etc.).
 If you want to change those, first run the executable with step=true, then stitch into a movie with:

 ```bash
 make stitchMovie name=testName